-The peak is a tuff cone crater and was formed around 5000 years ago when a volcano below the sea erupted.
+The peak is a tuff cone crater formed around 5000 years ago when a volcano below the sea erupted.

-The landscape surrounding the peak is rocky and jagged; a result of the volcanic eruption.
+The landscape surrounding the peak is rocky and jagged due to the volcanic eruption.

 The views from the eastern side of the peak of the sunrise are said to be the best on the island and hiking to the top is one of the things to do on Jeju Island not to be missed.